postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ![Collection Variables](https://assets.postman.com/postman-docs/collection-vars.jpg)

-> You can define collection variables when you create a new collection.
+> You can add collection variables when you create a new collection.

 You can also [define collection variables in scripts](#defining-variables-in-scripts).